itszootime/landsfacts-interface/README.md

-Interface for a local [LandSFACTS](http://www.macaulay.ac.uk/LandSFACTS/) instance.
+A Java interface to a local [LandSFACTS](http://www.macaulay.ac.uk/LandSFACTS/) instance.
+This enables programmatic execution of LandSFACTS simulations, without having to deal with the vast number of input/output tab-separated files.

 ## Getting started